geopr2030/Accident/README.md

 --------------------------------------------------------------------------------------------------------------------------------------------------------

-This project involves developing a sophisticated system to detect road accidents in real-time using Convolutional Neural Networks (CNNs).
-The system processes video feeds from traffic cameras, detects accidents, and sends immediate alerts to nearby police stations.
 Below is a detailed description of the coding work done to achieve these objectives.

 1. Data Collection and Preprocessing